Thousands Without Power Across Maryland Due To High Winds

 Comments

-BALTIMORE (WJZ) — Over 3,000 BGE customers had their power knocked out from high winds Sunday night.
+BALTIMORE (WJZ) — Over 7,000 BGE customers had their power knocked out from high winds Monday morning.

-BALTIMORE (WJZ) — Over 3,000 BGE customers had their power knocked out from high winds Sunday night.
+BALTIMORE (WJZ) — Over 7,000 BGE customers had their power knocked out from high winds Monday morning.

-As of 8:48 p.m.
-3,270 customers were affected across the state, with Baltimore County taking the bulk of the outages with 1,899 without power.
+As of 9 a.m..
+7,454 customers were affected across the state, with Baltimore City taking the bulk of outages with over 3,000.

-Montgomery, Prince George’s, Calvert, and Howard Counties remained relatively untouched with 5 or fewer customers reported to have power outages.

-A High Wind Warning was issued for northern Baltimore County Sunday morning with winds projected to be 25-35 mph, and 60 mph gusts later in the afternoon.

-Downed trees and travel problems were expected to take place until Monday afternoon when the High Wind Warning was over.
+Downed trees and travel problems are expected to take place until Monday afternoon when the High Wind Warning is over.

 Follow @WJZ on Twitter and like WJZ-TV | CBS Baltimore on Facebook